haniffalab/webatlas-pipeline/sphinx/setup.rst

 The ``csv``/``tsv`` file is used to define dataset information and data files to be processed.
 Multiple datasets can be defined in the same `data parameters` file and they will all be processed in the same pipeline run.
-Datasets are identified and grouped by the joint ``title-dataset`` key.
+Datasets are identified and grouped by the joint ``project-dataset`` key.

 Each dataset does not need to contain all types of data types, but it should contain at least one to be processed (file or image).